obezsmertnyi/aura/AURA.md

 ### Verify `ingester` Startup

-To verify that the `ingester` service has started correctly, you have the following options:
+To verify that the `ingester` service has started correctly, you have these options:

-**Option 1:** Manually check the metrics:
+**Option 1:** Manually verify the metrics:

 - Check the value of `ingester_buffers{name="buffer_transactions"}` is 0 using: